rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

    Certain DeckLink devices can be used to playback video: the host sends video frames regularly for immediate or scheduled playback.
 The video feed is outputted on HDMI or SDI interfaces.
-   This class supports the immediate playback mode: it has a source attribute that is assigned one of the source object in the bge.texture module.
+   This class supports the immediate playback mode: it has a source attribute that is assigned one of the source object in the Range.texture module.
 Refreshing the DeckLink object causes the image source to be computed and sent to the DeckLink device for immediate transmission on the output interfaces.
 Keying is supported: it allows to composite the frame with an input video feed that transits through the DeckLink card.